leesj092/myMomentum/README.md

 - Clock: Displays the current time.
 - Greetings: Greets the user based on the time of day and their entered name.
-- To-Do List: Lets the user create and manage a simple to-do list.
+- To-Do List: Lets the user create and manage a simple scrollable to-do list.
 - Weather Information: Shows the current weather conditions based on the user's location.
 - Background Image: Displays a random background image on each visit.